vbookshelf/W2H-Web-2-Home/README.md

 Use the web browser on your phone to send instructions to your laptop (home server).

-- Send messages from a chat interface and get dummy responses from your home server.
+- Send messages from a mobile chat interface and get dummy responses from the code running on your laptop.
 - Use the control panel to press a button that remotely turns an Arduino LED on and off.
+The Arduino will be connected to your laptop.
-- Send files from your website to your home server.
+- Send files from your phone to your laptop.
-- See the token access control system in action
+- See the token access control system in action.

 <br>